Growing and sowing

 We are not aware of any certified organic fibre flaxseed suppliers, therefore a derogation would need to be obtained for those who are governed by this system.

 Sowing and timing flax grows rapidly with approximately 100 days between planting and harvesting.
 Flax is sown from the late March into early May when the soil has warmed and the seed will germinate quickly.
 Seed is sown thickly aiming to establish 2,000 plus plants to a square metre this equates to approximately 12 grams of seed.
-To obtain the best plants it is best sown in rows about 125mm apart making 8 rows to a metre width, create a 25mm grove in the soil.
+To obtain the best plants it is best sown in rows about 125mm apart making 8 rows to a metre width, create a 25mm groove in the soil.

 This can easily be done using a board one metre long by 125 mm wide.
-Using its short edge cut a grove 25mm deep, roll the board width wise and create another grove which will be 125mm away from the last, make 8 groves.
-Weight out 12 grams of seed and divide by 8 on a piece of paper.
-Sprinkle each eight
+Using its short edge cut a groove 25mm deep, roll the board width wise and create another groove which will be 125mm away from the last, make 8 grooves.
+Weigh out 12 grams of seed and divide by 8 on a piece of paper.
+Sprinkle each eight into a row, cover with soil and firm the ground.

 For large areas a hand pushed drill is used or larger tractor mounted drills.
 As a guide a square metre of well grown and processed flax could produce 200 grams of fibre sufficient to make a tea towel.